rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

 the footnote numbers like this[^3][^4].
 Plus, you don't have to manually create a separate reference section; it automatically gets created for you as you start adding footnotes.
 See the reference section in this post and click on the backref links to go back to the origin.
-Most parsers like Github flavored markdown[^5] now support footnotes out of the box.
+Most parsers like GitHub flavored markdown[^5] now support footnotes out of the box.

 Recently, I've spent an entire evening converting almost all of the inline links on this site into footnote style references in a semi-automated manner.
 I still use reference links